 Notes: If a symbol that looks almost like a euro is good enough for your purposes, simply use the Greek lower-case epsilon built into WPDOS as WP character 8,11 (to insert this character into a document, press Ctrl-2, then type 8, then Enter, then 11).
-Or you can record a macro that turns on italics, uses the Overstrike feature (in WPDOS 5.1, Shift-F8/Other/Overstrike; in WPDOS 6.x, Shift-F8/Character/Create Overstrike) to combine an upper-case C with an equals sign, then turns off italics.
+Or you can record a macro that turns on italics, then uses the Overstrike feature (in WPDOS 5.1, Shift-F8/Other/Overstrike; in WPDOS 6.x, Shift-F8/Character/Create Overstrike) to combine an upper-case C with an equals sign, then turns off italics.
 I do not recommend either of these alternatives.

 Web pages with information about the euro symbol have been posted by Microsoft Typography and Sysmod.com (notably a detailed set of Notes on the Euro by John Gray).

 A few remaining unsolved problems in WPDOS euro support are listed as unfinished business.

 Users of WordPerfect for Windows 5.x through 7.0 who need the euro symbol can download Corel's corrected version of the WP symbol fonts, which include the euro as WP character 4,72.

 If you have WordPerfect 6.x for DOS, start here.
 All the other euro support provided on this site will be far easier to implement if you adopt this solution first.
 For most users, this solution will be sufficient for occasional use of the euro symbol.